Tag Archives: Allen Ravenstine

 “Down by 36th and Payne,” he said.

-We could walk since it was a sunny day and East 36th and Payne Avenue was only about twenty minutes away by foot.
+We could walk there since it was a sunny day.
+E. 36th and Payne Ave. was only about twenty minutes away by foot.

-The car was a 1963 VW Beetle with a new engine block and repainted a glossy lime.
-He paid cash in hundred dollar bills and we drove off, down East 55th to the lake, up East 72nd to St. Clair, and back to Dixon Hall.
+His car was a 1963 VW Beetle with a new engine block and repainted a glossy lime.
+He paid cash in hundred dollar bills and we drove off, down E. 55th St. to the lake, up E. 72nd St. to St. Clair Ave., and back to Dixon Hall.
 When he pulled up to the curb, he asked me if I knew how to drive a standard shift.

 “Sure,” I said.